emilhe/dash-leaflet-docs/docs/events.md

 ### Custom event handlers

 The `eventHandlers` property provides an interface to inject _custom_ event handlers.
 It is simply an object with the event name as key, and the event handler as value.
-The event handler is passed the original event data (e.g. for a click event, it would be a `LeafletMouseEvent` object), along wit a context object, which holds component props (including the `setProps` function) along with a reference to the map container instance (under the key `map`).
+The event handler is passed the original event data (e.g. for a click event, it would be a `LeafletMouseEvent` object), along with a context object, which holds component props (including the `setProps` function) and a reference to the map container instance (under the key `map`).

 As a simple example of event data usage, the following custom (click) event handler will extract the position you clicked on, and print it to the JS console,